Reasons why smart builders are using Post-Tensioned slab (PT slab) for constructing 2/3bhk apartments in Hyderabad!

-The post tension slab is an integral part of modern architecture.
-Builders today cannot craft magnificent skyscrapers, long bridges and beautiful structures without using PT slab.
-Having the right skill and experience is one of the key requirements to making PT slabs.
+The post-tension slab is an integral part of modern architecture.
+Builders today cannot craft magnificent skyscrapers, long bridges, and beautiful structures without using PT slabs.
+Having the right skill and experience is one of the key requirements for making PT slabs.

 - Post-tension slab is the one where the concrete is made strong using tendons.
-Tendons are inserted along the slab, and these tendons act as ‘reinforcements’ to make the floor strong.
-These strings/tendons go through ducts and is made-up of ‘steel wires’ (not bars).
-The wires are initially loosely suspended, and are later pulled after the concrete has been hardened.
+Tendons are inserted along with the slab, and these tendons act as ‘reinforcements’ to make the floor strong.
+These strings/tendons go through ducts and are made up of ‘steel wires’ (not bars).
+The wires are initially loosely suspended and are later pulled after the concrete has been hardened.
 This means that the slab is made to bend upwards.

 - So, in Post-tensioned concrete, the tendons (wires) are ‘tensioned’ after the surrounding concrete structure has already been cast

-- Once the concrete is poured, and starts solidifying (set), the tendons are they pulled using a machine.
+- Once the concrete is poured and starts solidifying (set), the tendons are pulled using a machine.
 This pulling makes the slab get ‘tensioned’ (stressed).
 This activity of pulling creates a significant permanent compression to the concrete, especially once the tendon gets locked at the anchorage

 Advantages of PT slab

-Concrete possess, what the engineers refer to as ‘compressive’ strength.
+Concrete possesses, what the engineers refer to as ‘compressive’ strength.
 This means that it can easily bear its own weight within a certain structure.

 1. Extremely strong and durable

-- PT slab is a very strong substitute of the normal concrete
+- PT slab is a very strong substitute for the normal concrete

-- PT slab lasts longer, and is high on performance and ability to withstand the building weight with easy making it safe and strong simultaneously
+- PT slab lasts longer and is high on performance and ability to withstand the building weight with ease making it safe and strong simultaneously

 - Quality assurance has increased its durability